louischatriot/nedb/README.md

 Keep in mind that compaction takes a bit of time (not too much: 130ms for 50k records on my slow machine) and no other operation can happen when it does, so most projects actually don't need to use it.

 To intercept the compaction, there is a `beforeCompactDatafile` handler.
 You can define the callback function by setting it as option while creating the datastore.
 Or you can manually add a `yourDatabase.beforeCompactDatafile` handler function.
 This can be handy, if you use NeDB as a cache and you like to delete outdatet cache entries before compacting.
+If your callback returns null or false, the compaction is not executed.

 ```javascript
 // Persistent datastore with beforeCompactDatafile handler